Dictionary » Nouns » Faith – Meaning, Definition, Synonyms and Antonyms

 FAQs about Faith

-Here are some frequently asked questions (FAQs) about the word “Faith”
+Here are some frequently asked questions (FAQs) about the word “Faith” and how people commonly use it.

 1. What does “faith” actually mean?